BenMullan/DocScript/_Resources/DSPipelining/_ReadMe.txt

 DocScript Pipelining
 --------------------
-	A set of modules allowing the user to see each stage in the interpretation process.
+	A set of modules allowing each interpretation stage to be performed separately, and linked to other stages in a pipeline.

 	Example usage: GetText Hello.DS | DSParse | DSLex | DSExec
 	Example usage: GetText Hello.DS | DSParse | DSLex | DSCompile Hello.exe
 	Example usage: GetText ITakeCLAs.DS | DSParse | DSLex | DSExec CLA0 CLA1